Ezekiel Kemboi: Biography

 Kemboi represented Kenya at the 2008 Beijing Olympics but managed only seventh – his worst performance on the global stage.
 He rebounded with a win at the 2009 World Championships (his first world championship gold medal) after three successive silvers and took silver at the 2010 African Championships the following year behind 2008 bronze medalist Richard Mateelong.

 He took to the road races of Italy in August 2010, beating Peter Kimeli to the tape to win the Corribianco race in Bianco, then taking the honours at the 8.5-kilometre Amatrice-Configno.

 He won the gold medal at the 2011 World Championships in Athletics in Daegu, South Korea.

 Kemboi won the gold medal for Kenya in the 3000m Steeplechase in London 2012.
 Kemboi won in a time of eight minutes 18.56 seconds.

-In 2013 he added his third straight gold medal at the World Championships.
+In 2013, Kemboi added his third straight gold medal at the World Championships.
 In 2015, he took his fourth successive title at the 2015 World Championships in Athletics.
+This was his seventh World medal, setting a record for any athlete, which would subsequently be surpassed by Chinese shot putter Gong Lijao in 2023.

-On August 17, 2016, he won a bronze medal for Kenya in the 3000m Steeplechase in Rio Olympics 2016.
+On 17 August 2016, he won a bronze medal for Kenya in the 3000m Steeplechase in the Rio Olympics 2016.
 He then announced his retirement after the win.
 Kemboi was later that day disqualified for stepping outside of the track.
 An investigation into the incident was instigated when the French Olympic team complained that the runner had stepped out of the track after his final water jump during the race.
 The bronze medal was subsequently awarded to French runner Mahiedine Mekhissi-Benabbad.
 He announced his retirement immediately following the Olympic race, but rescinded that decision after learning of his disqualification.
 He made one final attempt, making the finals at the 2017 World Championships, where he finished a disappointing 11th place.